For those who missed part 1 here you are and now off we go.

 Golden Age Superman spent his Christmas protecting Santa from Dr Grouch and Mr Meany's attempts to destroy Christmas because they had bad Christmas' when they were kids.
 Wha?
 Also Elves with Cattle prods.

 An Outdated comic from a shut down scummy institute that gave us the unholy demon known only as Mr Computer.
-Who I am certain is Kyuby and Mr Popo's IT Department.
+Who I am certain is Kyubey and Mr Popo's IT guy.

 Captain Tax Time